 This year, you can earn Globalist status with only 30 nights or 50,000 base points.

-Pro-tip: You earn 2 elite qualifying nights after every $5,000 in spending on the World of Hyatt Credit Card and 5 elite qualifying nights for every $10,000 you spend on the World of Hyatt Business Credit Card.
+Pro-tip: You earn 2 elite qualifying nights after every $5,000 in spending on the World of Hyatt Credit Card and 5 elite qualifying nights for every $10,000 you spend in a calendar year on the card_name.

 Globalist benefits include:

 - Free upgrades to the best available room including suites!

 - Complimentary breakfast or Club lounge access

 - One free bottle of water each day (some hotels give two bottles)